datastaxdevs/workshop-streaming-game/README.md

 We want a greeting message to be sent from the API to a new client right after they join.
 To do so, the `api.py` already imports a function `makeWelcomeUpdate` that returns a "chat message" ready to be sent through the WebSocket.
+You may also want to make use of variable `newPlayerName` that is made available in the API code.

 **You should add a line in the function `worldWSRoute` that creates the welcome chat message and sends it to the WebSocket**. _Suggestion: this is really not